henryjxie/Distilling-Empathy-from-Large-Language-Models/README.md

 * m2_5_parse_batch_output.py - This Python program parses the output of the OpenAI API batch prompting process.
 * m2_6_improve_three_dimensions_sequentially.py - This Python program runs the process for the Targeted Empathy Improvement prompting strategy of improving each of the three dimensions sequentially.
 * m2_7_remove_test.py - This Python program removes the test dialogues from the train datasets.
-* m2_8_sft_dpo_dataset_generation.py - This Python program converts the CSV datasets to LLaMA-Factory dataset format.
+* m2_8_sft_dpo_dataset_generation.py - This Python program splits the datasets for SFT and RHLF DPO and converts the CSV datasets to LLaMA-Factory dataset format.

 `model-testing`: This folder contains Python programs to generate responses for the based and fine-tuned models.